-Marriage counseling is a process wherein married couples are presented with tools and techniques that enable them to improve their relationship and resolve any interpersonal conflicts.
+Marriage counseling is a process wherein married couples are presented with tools and techniques to improve their relationship and resolve any interpersonal conflicts.

 Marriage counseling also helps a couple to recognize ways to improve their ability to communicate with each other and aids them in rebuilding and strengthening their marriage.

-It is important that you know how to find the right marriage counselor who is going to share in the mutual objective possessed by you and your spouse.
+You must know how to find the right marriage counselor who will share in the mutual objective you and your spouse possess.